Psalm 119:125 “I am your servant; give me discernment that I may understand your statutes.”

 Psalm 119:33-37 “Teach me, O LORD, the way of Your statutes, and I will keep them to the end.
 Give me understanding that I may obey Your law, and follow it with all my heart.
 Direct me in the path of Your commandments, for there I find delight.
 Turn my heart to Your testimonies and not to covetous gain.
 Turn my eyes away from worthless things;revive me with Your word.”

-As we practice discernment, we begin to see the reward of our efforts—Delight.
+As we practice discernment, we begin to see the reward of our efforts–

 Psalm 37:4 “Delight yourself also in the LORD, And He shall give you the desires of your heart.”

-You know all those prosperity gospel preachers that keep preaching the message that “God just wants to bless you….you only have to ask for it!!!”
-Well, they left out some important facets of what brings reward:
+You know all the prosperity gospel preachers who keep preaching the message that “God will bless you if you only ask for it” have left out some important facets for what brings reward.

 - How we ask for God’s blessing.
 When we pray according to God’s purpose in our lives, we should be praying according to the pathway God desires for us.
-Obedience is the mechanism of walking with God, which leads us to the next point.
+Obedience is the mechanism of walking with God.

 - What is expected of us.
-If we ask for blessing and yet live according to our own ambitions and rules, we really shouldn’t expect anything from God, He isn’t going to bless us.
+If we ask for blessing and yet live according to our own ambitions and rules, we really shouldn’t expect anything from God other than rebuke.
 As David declared, delight comes in the path of His commandments.
-Knowing what that path looks like and how to stay on it is another process of discernment.
+Knowing what that path looks like and how to stay on it shows discernment.

-- Whatever we do, we do it with all our heart.
+- Whatever you do, do it with all our heart.
 The pathway of obedience is a commitment that is all in.
-If we plan on only following part of God’s plan for us, we take the truth of God and divide it, we are in essence saying, part of what you say is good and part of what you say is not.
-We make God out to be a liar.
-When we think we know better, we are positioning ourselves as authoritative over God’s authority.
+If we plan on only following part of God’s plan, we are divided in our sense of obedience.
+We make God out to be a liar if we think we know better and position ourselves as authoritative over God’s authority.